Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Technical Overview of Inductive Lemma Synthesis

 Our choice for FO-reasoning are those based on quantifier instantiation.
 Given a FO formula to check validity, we can instead check for satisfiability of its negation, and Skolemize this negated formula to remove existential quantification.
 As mentioned before, let the method $\textit{FO-Reason(k)}$ denote the method that systematically instantiates terms of depth $k$ for quantified variables, followed by checking satisfiability of the resulting quantifier-free formula (which is a decidable problem).
 We know that the method is complete, in the sense that if $\beta$ is a valid formula in FOL, then there is some $k$ for which $\textit{FO-Reason(k)}$ will prove it valid.

 The first attempt would be to prove $\alpha$ using purely FO reasoning.
-We do this by transforming each inductive relation definition into a first-order constraint: $\forall \vec{x}.~ R(\vec{x}) \iff \rho_i(\vec{x}, \mathcal{R})$.
+We do this by transforming each inductive relation definition into a first-order constraint: $\forall \overline{x}.~ R(\overline{x}) \iff \rho_i(\overline{x}, \mathcal{R})$.
 Note that these constraints only insist that the interpretation of the relations in $\mathcal{R}$ are such that they are \emph{fixpoints} of the equation, rather than least fixpoints.
 Since least fixpoints are also fixpoints, if we prove $\alpha$ is valid under these constraints, we would have prove $\alpha$ also for the true definitions of $\mathcal{R}$.
-This is essentially the technique suggested by \emph{natural proofs}~\cite{madhusudan12, qiu13, pek14, suter10, loding18}.
+This is essentially the technique suggested by \emph{natural proofs}~\cite{madhusudan12,qiu13,pek14,suter10,loding18}.

 However, $\alpha$ may not be provable as its FO approximation may not be valid even though $\alpha$ is valid under least fixpoint semantics for inductive relations.
-If this happens, then we know that there is a model where each the relations in $\mathcal{R}$ are interpreted so that they satisfy their fixpoint constraints, but not their least fixpoints, such that $\neg \alpha$ evaluates to true.
-Our goal is to extract a lemma guided by such a model $M$.
-Note that since the model $M$ is obtained as a counterexample for a quantifier-free formula, we are guaranteed that we can choose a model $M$ that is finite.
-The evaluation of recursive definitions in this model with respect to FO definitions and not the least fixpoint definitions, and we call $M$ a pseudomodel.
+If this happens, then we know that there is a model $M$ where each of the relations in $\mathcal{R}$ are interpreted so that they satisfy they are fixpoints but not least fixpoints, such that $\neg \alpha$ evaluates to true.
+Our goal is to extract a lemma guided by this model.
+Note that since the model $M$ is obtained as a counterexample for a quantifier-free formula, we are guaranteed that we can find a finite model $M$.
+The evaluation of recursive definitions in this model respect FO definitions and not the least fixpoint definitions, and hence we call $M$ a pseudomodel.

 For a lemma $L$ to be (uniquely) helpful in proving the theorem, we would like $L \Rightarrow \alpha$, and even provable using instantiation using terms of depth $k$.
-Consequently, it turns out that the lemma should \emph{not} hold in at least one of the instantiated terms in the pseudomodel.
-This guides the search towards lemmas relevant to prove the theorem.
+Consequently, it turns out that the lemma should \emph{not} hold in \emph{at least} one of the instantiated terms in the pseudomodel.
+This can be formulated as a logical constraint that guides the search towards lemmas relevant to prove the theorem.

 Once we synthesize a lemma $L$ that satisfies the above constraints, we would want it of course to be a valid lemma, and hence attempt to prove it by proving the PFP formula corresponding to it using $\textit{FO-Reason}(k)$ reasoning.
 If the lemma is provable, then we have found a valid lemma that has some promise towards proving the theorem, and we can add it to the bag of lemmas and repeat checking whether the theorem is now provable.